Blog - 07 December 2021

 Even better, multiple providers run school holiday programs at various locations around Australia and include these types of excursions in their plans.
 Typically, there are a mixture of in-house activities (where the focus is on sports, science, music, art and heaps more workshop activities) and adventures (excursions to fun and educational attractions).

 You don’t have to be at work to take advantage of holiday clubs either - they are about providing access to lots of fun activities that aren’t always easy to organise at home.

-At Rocketeers by Camp Australia, we have tons of experience running school holiday and vacation care programs at locations across the country.
+At Rocketeers, we have loads of experience running school holiday and vacation care programs at locations across Australia.

-Not only do we offer a lot of fun, we tailor our program to the interests of the children at each individual site and make sure there’s a wide variety of activities.
-We encourage children to choose what they’d like to do and design activities that develop key skills, like social interaction and communication.
+Not only do we offer a lot of fun, we tailor our program to the interests of the children at each individual site and make sure there’s a wide variety of experiences.
+Our activities are designed to develop key skills, like social interaction and communication.

-You can sign your child up to multiple clubs, or just the one that’s closest to your home or workplace.
+You can sign your child up to multiple Rocketeers locations, or just the one that’s closest to your home or workplace.
 We start early and finish late – we’re here to suit your schedule.
-You can also use your Child Care Subsidy (CCS) to reduce the cost of school holiday care.
+You can also use your Child Care Subsidy (CCS), if eligible, to reduce the cost during the school holidays.